FED UP WITH THE SAME OLD LEADERSHIP STYLE IN MUSIC?

 With courage.
 With vision.

-And if your idea of leadership doesn’t match what you’ve seen - good.
+If your idea of leadership doesn’t match what you’ve seen - good.

 It means you’re about to create something new.